chroma-core/chroma/notion_cli/README.md

-The interactive login flow leans on `browser_cookie3` (cross-platform extraction of Notion cookies from every Chromium-family browser, every Firefox variant, and Safari, including macOS Keychain / Linux NSS / Windows DPAPI handling) and Playwright as a "no browser installed" fallback.
-The Rust ecosystem has nothing comparable: cookie-extraction crates (`rookie`, `cookie-store`) cover a subset of browsers, no clean Touch ID story, and Playwright has no maintained Rust binding.
+The interactive login flow leans on `browser_cookie3` (cross-platform extraction of Notion cookies from every Chromium-family browser, every Firefox variant, and Safari, including macOS Keychain / Linux NSS / Windows DPAPI handling).
+The Rust ecosystem has nothing comparable: cookie-extraction crates (`rookie`, `cookie-store`) cover a subset of browsers and have no clean Touch ID story.
 Could be ported with ~2k LoC of platform-specific decryption — the ROI is poor because login runs once every few weeks and takes ~30s.

 The daemon path (HTTP, async, file IO, hashing) is exactly what Rust is good at, and it's the long-running hot path.
 So the line is drawn there:
 Python writes plain-text token files; Rust reads them.

+We deliberately don't ship a browser binary in the CLI distribution.
+The older `login-playwright` escape hatch (which downloaded ~150MB of Chromium on first use) was removed: if no Chromium-family browser is installed at all, `login` bails with platform-specific install instructions and points users at `login-paste` for the manual route.
+Keeps the CLI small and avoids surprising large downloads during what should be a fast, interactive flow.

 ### Why `--full` is still required even with `--subtree-export`